jegadeesh1505/Pulse-Code-Modulation/README.md

 # Pulse-Code-Modulation
 # Aim
     Write a simple Python program for the modulation and demodulation of PCM, and DM.
 # Software required
-Google Collab
+    Google Colab
+# Theory
+    PCM, a message signal is represented by a sequence of coded pulse, which is accomplished by representing the signal in discrete form in both time and amplitude.
+A signal is sampled at a rate slightly higher than the Nyquist rate as usually done in PCM.
+PCM system are sampling, quantizing and encoding, the low pass filterprior to sampling is included to prevent aliasing of the message signal.
+The quantization and encoding operations are usually performed in thesame circuits, which is called an analog-to digital converter.

+    DM is subject to two noise types of quantization error: slope overload distortion and granular noise.The digital equivalent of integration in the sense that it represent the accumulation of positive and negative increments of magnitude of ∆.The maximum slope of the staircase approximation 𝑚𝑞 𝑡 is fixed by the step size ∆, increases and decreases in 𝑚𝑞 𝑡 tend to occur along straight lines.
+A delta modulator using fixed step size is often referred to as a linear delta modulation .

 # Program
 # Pulse Code Modulation
 ```python